 As with a lot of simple yet deep philosophical questions and statements, the question is basically nonsensical but appears to make sense because of our tendency to be duped by language.
-To a certain extent, we tend to think that grammatically correct sentences must makes sense.
-And that’s to say nothing of the semantic problems raised by the verb “to be” (see Alfred Korzybski).
+To a certain extent, we tend to think that grammatically correct sentences must make sense.
+And that’s to say nothing of the semantic problems raised by the verb “to be” (see Alfred Korzybski and E-Prime).

 The universe is neither finite nor infinite.